They may be tiny… but bed bugs rarely go unnoticed for very long.

 These bugs are nocturnal, meaning they hide during the day and tend to feed at night.

-Therefore, one tell-tale sign that the insects you’re seeing may not be bed bugs is:
+Therefore, one tell-tale sign that the insects you’re seeing might not be bed bugs is:

 If they’re very active during the daytime.